blaynem/craigslist-searcher/README.md

 ## Try it out

 Clone or download this rep. Inside of the folder directory, run `npm install` and then run `npm start`.
 Your browser should open to a localhost, and you'll be able to search.
-(Unfortunately, google chrome blocks your CORS, so you won't be able to search from your localhost unless you allow them.
-You can use [this extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog) to allow them.
-Or just wait until I host the app soon.)
+Or visit the link above.

 ### To use